rotepfau/gpumining-profitswitcher/README.md

 ### **ABOUT**

 This script is intend to use on the same machine's rig, but you can launch on another\* machine with a small functionallity loss.
+Tested with python 3.11.1

-\*Right now it only support windows as "another" machine
+\*Right now it only support non-linux as "another" machine

-\*\*Tested with python 3.11.1

 ### **_PRE_-INSTALLATION**